Education

 postgraduate EDUCATION

 Helping to train the next generation of conservation research scientists is an important part of The Carnivore Conservancy’s mission.
-Through our research partnerships with Deakin University, the University of New South Wales and the University of Sydney, we invite postgraduate students to participate in our research program.
+Through our research partnerships with Deakin University, the University of New South Wales and the University of Sydney, we invite postgraduate students to participate in our research programme.
 The students’ fees and living stipend are provided through university scholarships, but we underwrite the expenses of their fieldwork and some laboratory research.
 In addition, Carnivore Conservancy staff provide hands-on training in field and laboratory procedures and serve as academic co-supervisors for masters and doctoral students.

 For more information, please see our Call for Ph.D.
 Applicants.